islamicity24/AmazonCity/Mod  13/Guided Lab/Breaking a Monolithic Node.js Application into Microservices.md

-If the command runs successfully, it returns the message Login Succeeded.
+If the command runs successfully, it returns the message _Login Succeeded_.
 You can ignore the displayed warnings.

 Next, you will build the Docker image for your application.